cappe987/cappe987.github.io/_posts/2019-11-19-dynamic-vs-static.markdown

 layout: post
 title: "Static vs dynamic typing"
 date: 2019-11-19
-categories: types
+categories: ""
 ---

 # Static and dynamic typing explained

 > Static typing can find type errors reliably at compile time,
-    which should increase the reliability of the delivered program - Wikipedia
+> which should increase the reliability of the delivered
+> program - Wikipedia

 Static type checking guarantees type safety, to a certain degree, without even running the program.
 A variable has one type and